JacobsAlumni/MemberManagement/README.md

 The Django Application for managing Jacobs University Bremen Alumni Members.

-In general it fullfills five purposes:
+In general it fullfills six purposes:

 1. *Registration* of new Alumni Members
 2. *Processing* of Applications
 3. *Collection* of Membership fees
 4. *Self-Updating* of Alumni Data
+5. *Administration* of Alumni Data
-5. *Searching* of Alumni Data
+6. *Searching* of Alumni Data

 <small>(Side Note: If you can think of a good acroynym for these, let me know)</small>